jbcurtin/astro-cloud/README.md

 ### FITS Support

 We're aware that there are many different ways of loading a FITS file.
-This package currently offers basic support of the fits format.
-As more issues are discovered, we'll add support for more types of fits files.
+This package currently offers basic support of the FITS format.
+As more issues are discovered, we'll add support for more types of FITS files.
 Please open an issue to and include a copy of the data you're testing against and we'll look into adding support for it

 ## File Format Specific API Tier